RDS Music Bursary

 The goal of the RDS Arts work programme is to provide a platform that supports the transition from student to emerging artist; encouraging the pursuit of a career in visual arts, crafts or music.
 Awarded on an annual basis since 2003, the RDS Music Bursary is open to winners of selected senior competitions in the ESB Feis Ceoil who are attending or have completed a third level music degree or are studying at similar level with a recognised teacher in Ireland or abroad.

-In addition to the €15,000 Bursary, the winner is offered a solo engagement with the RTÉ National Symphony Orchestra during the 2017/18 season and an additional engagement with Irish Heritage – a voluntary arts organisation established in London in 1974 to promote young Irish classical musicians and composers in Great Britain.
+In addition to the €15,000 Bursary, the winner also receives a solo engagement with the RTÉ National Symphony Orchestra during the 2017/18 season and an additional engagement with Irish Heritage – a voluntary arts organisation established in London in 1974 to promote young Irish classical musicians and composers in Great Britain.

-Thanks to the generous support of Tom and Ann Jago, 2017 will see the introduction of the RDS Jago Award, a second award of €5,000 to be awarded by the judging panel.
-The winner of this new award will be offered either a professional performance opportunity with one of RTÉ's performing groups or a studio recital broadcast opportunity with RTÉ lyric fm.
+Thanks to the generous support of Tom and Ann Jago, 2017 saw the introduction of the RDS Jago Award, a second award of €5,000 awarded by the judging panel.
+The winner of this new award was offered either a professional performance opportunity with one of RTÉ's performing groups or a studio recital broadcast opportunity with RTÉ lyric fm.

 Former winners of the RDS Music Bursary have the chance to be selected for a new Performance Award which has been created thanks to the support of Michael and Loret O'Brien.
 The RDS Collins Memorial Performance is in association with the Lismore Opera Festival.
-A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
+A previous RDS Music Bursary Winner will be selected annually by the Artistic Director of Lismore Opera each year, and will be given a performance opportunity at the Lismore Opera Festival which takes place in June in Lismore, Co.
 Waterford.
-The first recipient will be violinist Patrick Rafter (2015 RDS Music Bursary winner) who will give a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore during the Festival.
+The first recipient was violinist Patrick Rafter (2015 RDS Music Bursary winner) who gave a recital in St. Carthage's Cathedral on Sunday, June 4 in Lismore during the Festival.

 Previous RDS Music Bursary winners